 If popularity has anything to do with then “Zero to One: Notes on Startups, or How to Build the Future” by Peter Thiel with Blake Masters should be up on the top of my list.
 I already have 50 our of my 52 books tapped out.
 Currently I am reading two books which will close me out for this years goal.
 Should I jump ship and read this 244 page wonder?
 Should I get off the “reading list,” jump on to the bandwagon and read this book?
 Not sure if I want to do that BUT there is always my 2015 book list, there are a few open slots.

-3 thoughts on “On Reading Lists”
+Responses to “On Reading Lists”